The Soldier's Details

-Initially he was chosen well enough for work in Japan but was later taken off the list.
+Initially he was chosen fit enough for work in Japan but was later taken off the list.

 On improvement he was sent to help build the 20km Nong – Hin Mergui Road along the Malay – Thai railway past the town of Ratburi.
+The work party sent to this project were already in very poor health following several years of incarceration.
+To say it was a terrible time for the POWs is an understatement.
 When finished they then walked north for three days towards Burma to build another escape road.
-Finished up at the British camp just inside Burma.
+They finished up at the British camp just inside Burma.
 Once completed, Frank with the men walked 1 day south where he met Wilkinson from the 2/4th.